synek317/shellfn/README.md

 # shellfn

-This is rust attribute-like proc macro which reduces amount of code required to call shell command and parse results.
+This is a rust attribute-like proc macro which reduces the amount of code required to call shell commands and parse the results.

-It allows to wrap script in any language with strongly typed function.
+It allows you to wrap a script in any language with strongly typed functions.
 The function's arguments are set as env variables and the result of the script is parsed either as a value or as an iterator.

 ## Examples